Braves vs. Phillies Player Props Betting Odds

 Acuna Stats

-- Acuna hopes to build on a two-game hitting streak in this matchup.
-In his last five games he is hitting .188 with a home run, seven walks and two RBI.
+- Acuna has hit safely in three straight games.
+In his last five games he is hitting .222 with five walks and two RBI.

 Acuna Recent Games